pabloHoc/mafia-strategy-game-site/systems/MISSION_LOOP.md

 - hold position
 - withdraw

+Hidden reserves exist to create uncertainty and prevent last-mover advantage.

 Because decisions are simultaneous and information is incomplete, missions become a system of:

 - bluffing
 - commitment
 - risk prediction
 - reserve management

+Because escalation decisions are made simultaneously, players must decide whether to commit additional resources without knowing whether their opponents will do the same.

+This encourages preparation, bluffing, and risk assessment rather than reactive optimization.

 After escalation, final strength across all sides is calculated, and the mission resolves into a **graded outcome across all axes**, producing consequences rather than binary success/failure.